LIST: Senior menus for Amargosa and Pahrump centers

 The Pahrump Senior center’s dining room is closed and all activities have been canceled until further notice, however meals may be picked up on a to-go basis 10:30 a.m. to 12:30 p.m. and homebound meals for our regular seniors will be delivered.
 Menu is subject to change due to supplier shortages.
 For any questions, call the center at 727-5008.

+Tuesday – Philly cheesesteak sandwich, broccoli, low-sodium chips, pasta salad, oatmeal cookie, soup;

+Wednesday – Baked pork chop, braised cabbage, potato salad, whole wheat bread, mandarin oranges;

-Thursday – Herb-baked chicken, baked potato, green beans, cornbread, salad, pears, soup;
+Thursday – Baked chicken, squash, cucumber salad, biscuit with honey, fruit, soup;

-Friday – Labor Day BBQ – Hamburgers, hot dogs, coleslaw, potato salad, baked beans, cake.

 Beatty Senior Center